brookejohnson450/brookejohnson450.github.io/_posts/2020-11-24-nineteenth-post.md

 *Task 5 - Completed on 12/5*

 6. Create and write an About page.
+12/5 Notes: I am still trying to learn VS Code.
+I am learning how to commit, push, and pull files to and from GitHub.
+While I learn that, I also am creating files on GitHub because that is easier for now.
+I have not created an About page on my blog yet, but I have written it.

 7. Route custom domain to github repository page.

+12/5 Notes: I am waiting for the transfer to be complete, and then I will create a CNAME on GoDaddy and it should all work!

 8. Film and edit one video and create into a blog post.
+12/5 Notes: Have not started.

   **Update for 12/6/2020**